Reno v. American Civil Liberties Union: Opinion of the Court

 In a nuanced decision, Justice John Paul Stevens wrote of the differences between Internet communication and previous types of communication that the Court had ruled on.
 In conclusion, he wrote:

 We are persuaded that the CDA lacks the precision that the First Amendment requires when a statute regulates the content of speech.
 In order to deny minors access to potentially harmful speech, the CDA effectively suppresses a large amount of speech that adults have a constitutional right to receive and to address to one another.
 That burden on adult speech is unacceptable if less restrictive alternatives would be at least as effective in achieving the legitimate purpose that the statute was enacted to serve. [...]
 It is true that we have repeatedly recognized the governmental interest in protecting children from harmful materials.
 But that interest does not justify an unnecessarily broad suppression of speech addressed to adults.
 As we have explained, the Government may not "reduc[e] the adult population... to... only what is fit for children."

+The practical result of the ruling is that the Internet is entitled to the full free speech protection that is given to other forms of media like the printed press or television, and the special factors that justify governmental regulations of media broadcasts do not apply.
+Except for child pornography or obscenity, the Communications Decency Act of 1996 was struck down as unenforceable when applied to its anti-decency measures, since such provisions are overbroad.
+Enforcement of the statute would be a violation of the Free Speech Clause of the First Amendment.

 The rest of the CDA, including the "safe harbor" provision in Section 230 protecting Internet service providers from being liable for the words of others, was not affected by this decision and remains law.